ldionne/mpl11/README.md

 - Try to reduce code duplication in unit tests using vector<>/map<>.

-- grep for @ref MetafunctionClass, @ref Placeholder, @ref PlaceholderExpression and do something with it.

 - Consider having a detail::size_t alias.

 - Remove vector_concat once join<> is implemented correctly.